folkertdev/rust-rfcs/text/0000-labeled-match.md

 # Motivation
 [motivation]: #motivation

 The goal of labeled match is improved codegen for state machines.
+Rust being as systems language should be good at writing efficient state machines, and currently falls short.

 State machines (parsers, interpreters, ect) can be written as a loop containing a match on the current state.
 The match picks the branch that belongs to the current state, some logic is performed, the state is updated, and eventually control flow jumps back to the top of the loop, branching to the next state.